yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 - A save data manager, allowing to export or import per game saves, along the global option.
 - An option to delete all save data of that particular game.
 - An option to clear the pipeline cache of that particular game.
-- And a Start button, which allows you to select global or custom configuration.
+- And a Start button, which allows you to select a global or custom configuration.
 Launching from the game list will always load the custom configuration.

 {{< imgs
 	"./config6.png|To round it up"